elyurn/Merspeakers/README.md

 The user can control the level and the balance of each sound.

 You can see a report in french on the project, and its usage in the hospitals, in the *README*'s folder.

+In its Github's form, the software isn't provided as an executable programm, but *setup.py* is made to help you create it using Cx_freeze.
+You can see an explanation step by step in the documentation.